Brock Boeser Game Preview: Canucks vs. Sharks

 Boeser Stats vs. the Sharks

-- On the defensive side, the Sharks are conceding 72 total goals (4.2 per game) which ranks 32nd in the NHL.
+- On the defensive side, the Sharks are giving up 84 total goals (4.2 per game) which ranks 32nd in the league.

 |2023-2024 Season